ZSeanYves/markitdown/docs/format-support.md

 Current boundaries:

-* still a lightweight DOM-like model rather than a browser-grade full HTML semantic model
+* the current model is still lightweight and DOM-like rather than browser-grade HTML semantics
 * more complex containers and deeply nested cases are still handled conservatively